-- Use tow chains and secure them to a sturdy section of both the trailer and the tow vehicle.
+- Use safety chains and secure them to a sturdy section of both the trailer tongue and the tow vehicle.

 - For stability, distribute the load on the trailer evenly – not disproportionate on one side or the other if you can help it.

 - Again, for stability, the trailer should be loaded so that 10% – 20% of the gross trailer weight is on the tongue (hitch).